Rainy Day Adventures: 46 Museums to Visit in New Hampshire

 The Frost Place: 158 Ridge Rd., Franconia.
 (823-5510).
 Simple country cottage where Robert Frost and his family spent summers and lived full time from 1915 to 1920.
 The cottage has a half-mile nature trail with plaques displaying poems written during the poet's Franconia years and a small exhibit of signed first-editions of Frost's work.

 Old Man of the Mountain Museum: Franconia State Park, Franconia (823-8800).
-The stone face might be gone, but his memory lives on in this small museum, located in the Cannon Mountain aerial tramway base station, with an Old Man gift shop and a display of photos and artifacts.
+The stone face might be gone, but his memory lives on in this small museum, located in the Cannon Mountain aerial tramway base station, with an Old Man gift shop (open from Memorial Day Weekend to Columbus Day) and a display of photos and artifacts.
 The collection includes the turnbuckle used to fasten the Old Man to the mountain when the stone face was crumbling.
 Open 9 a.m.-5 p.m. daily.
 Admission is free.

 Hartmann Model Railroad and Train Museum: Route 16/302, 15 Town Hall Rd., Intervale (356-9922).
 Massive operating model train layout in G-Z scale wending through villages over bridges and trestles.
 The museum grew out of the youthful collection of Roger Hartmann, who has added to his collection through international travel.
-Open daily 10 a.m.-5 p.m. (closed Tuesdays in June, September and October).
+Open daily 10 a.m.-5 p.m. in July and August and open Fridays through Mondays September through June.

 Gorham Historical Society and Railroad Museum: 25 Railroad St., Gorham (466-5338).
 Situated in a 1907 depot, this museum contains memorabilia of the Grand Trunk Railroad including a 1949 F-7 B&M diesel locomotive, two 1929 boxcars, a 1951 Russell snow plow, a 1924 boxcar and a 1942 caboose.
 Open Tuesday through Saturday through Columbus Day, 10 a.m.-3 p.m.

 Mt.
 Washington Observatory Museum: Summit of Mt.
 Washington.
 (356-2137).
 Displays of weather on the state's highest peak and the geological history of the Presidential Range.
 Among the displays are alpine flowers preserved in resin.
-Open year-round.
-9 a.m.-6 p.m. daily, weather permitting.
+Open from 10 a.m.- 5 p.m.
+May 1-September 30 and 10 a.m.-3 p.m.
+October 1-April 30, weather permitting.
 Admission is free for patrons of the Mount Washington Auto Road and the Mount Washington Cog Railway.
-For all others $3.
-Children 6 through 12 $1, under 6 free.
+For all others $2.
+Children 7 through 17 $1, 6 and under are free.
+You can also check out "Extreme Mount Washington," featuring new-and-improved exhibits that will provide interactive ways for visitors to experience the wintery wonders of the tallest mountain in the Northeast.

 - Did you know that for decades the summit of Mt.
 Washington held the record for the highest wind speed ever recorded, 231 miles per hour clocked in 1934?
 The record stood until 1996 when a wind speed of 253 miles per hour was recorded on Barrow Island in Australia during Typhoon Olivia.